 Automakers have made significant progress with their development of electric powered cars.
 Improvements in performance along with their range and available features that make them desirable choices is getting better with each new year.
 There are some exciting new electric cars that are going to be released into the market for the upcoming year.
 If you’re not yet a fan of these eco-friendly vehicles, there might be something on the horizon that changes your mind.
 This mode of power is a burgeoning wave of the future in automoive technology and we expect what is now a small ripple to become a tsunami in its magnitude in the decade to come.
-We bring the 10 best electric cars for 2019 list to the fore for your consideration.
+We bring the 10 best electric cars for 2019 list to the fore for your consideration so you can decide which is truely the best electric vehicles available on the market today.

 The Audi E tron Sportback made an initial appearance at the Shanghai motor show in 2017.
 The concept car was a sneak peak at what would be coming down the road in 2019.
 It’s about the same size as the brand’s Audi A7, along with the coupe styling feature, but there will be a few notable changes.
 The driving position will be raised and it will assume a more aggressive stance and detailing as seen in SUV styling.
-If you’re concerned about the power, it comes with three electric motors that will boost the hp to 486 and when you accelerate, you’ll move from 0 to 62 in about four and a half seconds.
+If you’re concerned about the power, it comes with three electric motors that will boost the hp to 486 and when you accelerate, you’ll move from 0 to 62 in about four and a half seconds, making it the best electric SUV.

 2. Jaguar XJ (2019)